karllhughes/personal-blog-5/_posts/2025-02-07-entrepreneur-books.md

 ## What's Next?

 I've always got a full backlog of books that people recommend to me, but I'm also always keeping an ear out for others.
-[Find me on Twitter](https://twitter.com/karllhughes) if you have your own suggestions or you liked this list.
+Let me know if you have your own suggestions or you liked this list.